sgdc/asset-pack/README.md

 ## Portraits
 Art that may not count as a sprite or a model.
+## Substances
+Procedural materials from Substance Designer.
+Substances can expose parameters for easy customization at design time and runtime.
 ## Code
 Code snippets or libraries usable by others for their projects.
 ### GameMaker: Studio